nuts-foundation/nuts-specification/rfc/rfc018-concent-credential.md

 }
 ```

 The `type` MUST be `NutsPaperProof2022`. `created` MUST be a valid datetime.
 The `expires` field is optionally.
 If filled, the `expirationDate` of the credential MAY NOT exceed this date.
-The `description` field is required and should contain a short and human readable description on how the consent has been recorded by the witness.
+The `description` field is required and should contain a short and human readable description on how the consent has been recorded by the actor.
 Bolts may put constraints on its length when used by the holder.

 ## 6. Trust

-The Nuts Authorization Credential only impacts the actor and custodian.
+The Nuts Consent Credential only impacts the actor, subject and custodian.
 It MUST be trusted automatically.

 ## 7. Revocation